Eyes in the Sky

 In Eastern Fleet Operational Scenarios 3 to 8, add 1 x Cat (RNN) to the at start forces in Ceylon.

-Strike South and Eastern Fleet are now available.
+Strike South is now available.
 Click to order!